StudiYash/DweshaMukt/README.md

 ## 9. Project Copyright ©️

-Securing copyright for **DweshaMukt** marked an important milestone in safeguarding our innovation and intellectual property.
+Securing copyright for this project marked an important milestone in safeguarding our innovation and intellectual property.
 Copyrighting our project not only protects the unique aspects of our hate speech detection system but also reinforces our commitment to responsible AI research.
 By copyrighting this idea, we ensure that the methods, models, and technological advances developed through this project remain attributed to our team.

 ### Copyright Publication Date: 25th October 2024